hassanS2002/hassanS2002/README.md

 - 👀 I’m interested in Computer hardware and software
 - 🌱 I’m currently learning computer engineering
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me my email
+- 📫 Reach me via Email (siddiquihassan931@gmail.com)

 <!---
 hassanS2002/hassanS2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.